 1. Cleaning Up Their Messes

 From vomit to bail payments, cleaning up after an addict inflicts a drastic toll on everyone.
-You may wish to help them, but constantly handling the consequences of their actions prevents them from facing the reality of their addiction.
+You may wish to help them, but enabling addiction by handling their messes prevents them from facing the reality of their addiction.
 You are not responsible for their disease.
 I’m not saying that you must abandon them, only that confronting the truth is the first step to change.

 2. Providing Money